-Besides occasional sea foam that washes up along the shore, Fernandina Beach has two brewpub/restaurants serving suds daily in the historic district.
-For those seeking to sample local brews, check out the following places downtown.
+Besides occasional sea foam that washes up along the shore, Fernandina Beach has two brewpub restaurants serving suds daily downtown.
+For those seeking to sample local brews, check out the following places in Fernandina’s historic district.
 Selections of the “First Coast” region’s craft brews can also be found around town.

 The Amelia Tavern

 Located along Fernandina’s main tourist corridor is the Amelia Tavern (318 Centre Street), 904-310-6088.
 The Tavern serves in-house brews such as their Tavern Brown Ale and American IPA.